STEP Program Objectives and Updates for the recently completed School Year

 Architectural and planning skills: Buildings will become more energy efficient, with fewer resources used to construct and operate them.
 Architects and planners will design these buildings to comply with environmental regulations and client demands for green spaces.

-Green engineering and tech skills: Today’s young people will be tomorrow’s green engineers, helping to design and maintain solar panels, wind turbines, low emissions vehicles and other green economy technology.
+Green engineering and tech skills: Today’s young people will be tomorrow’s green engineers, helping to design and maintain solar panels, wind turbines, low emissions vehicles & other green economy technology.

 Agriculture skills: As farming and food supply becomes more sustainable, there’ll be a growing number of green jobs in areas such as organic farming, urban farming and precision agriculture.
 This involves using data to measure and improve farming efficiency.